auralius/kalman-cpp/README.md

 Implemented filters so far:
 * Kalman filter
 * Extended Kalman filter
-* Second order extended Kalman filter
+* Second-order extended Kalman filter
 * Unscented Kalman filter

 Please use cmake to build all the codes.